Master equation of discrete time graphon mean field games and teams: Introduction

 \section{Introduction}

-Strategic interaction of interconnected agents has been an important topic of study for many decades and its relevance has been increasing rapidly with the progress of internet penetration and smartphone devices in our society.
-The recent decade has seen tremendous technological advancement in the field of networking applications that has led to an unprecedented scale of interaction among people and devices such as in ride sharing platforms, social media apps, cyber-physical systems, large scale renewable energy, electric vehicles, cryptocurrencies and smart grid systems.
+Interaction of interconnected agents has been an important topic of study for many decades and its relevance has been increasing rapidly with the progress of internet penetration and smartphone devices in our society.
+The recent decade has seen tremendous technological advancement in the field of networking applications that has led to an unprecedented scale of interaction among people and devices such as in ride sharing platforms, social media apps, cyber-physical systems, autonomous vehicles and drones, large scale renewable energy, electric vehicles, cryptocurrencies and smart grid systems.
 For instance, the influence of social networks in the decision making of majority of individuals is a known phenomenon.
 Most decisions by individuals from which products to buy to whom to vote for are influenced by friends and acquaintances.
-The emerging empirical evidence on these issues motivates the theoretical study of network effects with strategic agents.
-The analysis, design and control of such systems that involve strategic interactions embedded in a networked environment could lead to more intelligent and efficient applications, and can enhance our understanding of the mechanics of such interactions.
+The emerging empirical evidence on these issues motivates the theoretical study of network effects with strategic and non strategic agents.
+The analysis, design and control of such systems that involve such interactions embedded in a networked environment could lead to more intelligent and efficient applications, and can enhance our understanding of the mechanics of such interactions.

-Many of the above mentioned applications of interest have following key features: (a) large number of strategic players (b) dynamically evolving incomplete information, and (c) an underlying network.
-Game theory is a natural choice to model such interactions where the payoffs obtained by individuals depend on the action of her neighbors.
-A shortcoming of the standard approach to solve dynamic network games with incomplete information is interdependence of strategies of the players across time.
+Many of the above mentioned applications of interest have following key features: (a) large number of strategic or non strategic players (b) dynamically evolving incomplete information, and (c) an underlying network.
+When the decision makers are non strategic, one can pose such problems as decentralized stochastic control problems on a network and in general such problems are extremely hard (see~\cite{Wi68,NaMaTe13} and references therein).
+When it comes to problems with strategic interactions, game theory is a natural choice to model such interactions where the payoffs obtained by individuals depend on the action of her neighbors.
+A shortcoming of the standard approach to solve dynamic network games with incomplete information is the interdependence of strategies of the players across time.
 Moreover, as the number of players become large as is the case in many practical scenarios considered here, computing Nash equilibrium becomes intractable.